ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ## Add a Validator

+:::info

+Adding a validator on a Subnet requires that the node is already a validator on the primary network, which means that your node has **fully bootstrapped**.

+See [here](../nodes/validate/add-a-validator.md#add-a-validator-with-avalanche-wallet) on how to become a validator.

+:::

 This new Subnet is cool - but it doesn't have any dedicated validators yet!
 Let's add one by running the `addValidator` command and adding the name of our subnet.
 To be clear, this does _not start or run_ a validator, it only whitelists the node as a recognized validator on the subnet.

-:::info

-Adding a validator on a Subnet requires that the validator is already a validator on the primary network.

-:::

 ```bash
 avalanche subnet addValidator testsubnet